rust-dd/tako/README.md

 > **Tako** (*"octopus"* in Japanese) is a pragmatic, ergonomic and extensible async web framework for Rust.
 > It aims to keep the mental model small while giving you first‑class performance and modern conveniences out‑of‑the‑box.

+> **⚠️ Early‑stage software:** Tako is still under active development; use with caution and expect breaking changes.

 ---

 ## ✨ Highlights